Teshuva: A Discussion Guide

 Why?
 Here are some reasons that students might give for why it’s so hard to say you’re sorry:

-This is a great place to use mussar chavrutas or bein adam lechaveiro buddies.
+This is a great place to pair up students in a “chavruta.”
 Your chavruta or buddy can help you find excuses to apologize or help you realize you need to apologize when you don’t see it yourself.
+(In a virtual classroom, this can be done by using breakout rooms on Zoom).

-7. Now that we know we need to apologize sometimes we need to talk about how to apologize.
+In pairs, discuss how to apologize.
 The Rambam says that when you apologize to someone if they don’t forgive you, you have to try three separate times before you are allowed to give up.
 Three times does not mean I’m sorry, I’m sorry, I’m sorry.
-It means trying three different ways of apologizing (On the phone Vs. in person Vs. in an e-mail or IM, Day time Vs. night time, In school Vs. in your house Vs. in his house etc…)
+It means trying three different ways of apologizing.

-8. Activity (older students): Two students perform each apology scenario, one will be the “apologizer” and the other, the “apologizee”.
+7. Activity (older students): Ask for student volunteers to act out the scenarios below (in person or in a virtual classroom).
+Two students perform each apology scenario, one will be the “apologizer” and the other, the “apologizee.”
 After each scenario, discuss how likely it is that the apology will be accepted.
 How genuine did it sound?
 Look?
 What makes a good apology?

-10. Factors that help make a good apology: · An apology should show the other person that you really feel bad about what happened. · An apology should show that you really understand how the other person feels. · An apology should show that you know your apology doesn’t make what you did go away.
-That you still understand that what you did may affect this person in a way that you can’t fix. · An apology should show that if there is some way that you could fix what you did you would like to. · An apology should show that you are serious about not making the same mistake again. · An apology should show how sad you are that your friend is upset with you. · An apology should show that you understand why it is hard for your friend to forgive you.
+10. Discussion: Factors that Help Make a Good Apology: · An apology should show the other person that you really feel bad about what happened. · An apology should show that you really understand how the other person feels. · An apology should show that you know your apology doesn’t make what you did go away.
+That you still understand that what you did may affect this person in a way that you can’t fix.

 1. A close friend tells you a secret and you accidentally tell someone else.